cirosantilli/linux-cheat/vm/vagrant/README.md

 #provision

 Provisioning is automatically running commands on the box when it is first upped, typically to install programs.

 To provision with a sh file use:

     config.vm.provision :shell, :path => "bootstrap.sh"

-where the path is realtive to the directory containing the Vagrantfile.
+where the path is relative to the directory containing the Vagrantfile.

 Use script from a string: